Diffuse Josephson Radiation in Turbulence: Turbulent Josephson spectrum

 It is convenient to introduce the ratio $\kappa=k/k_A$ and writing for $k_A\approx \omega_{ci}/v_A=\omega_i/c\equiv\lambda_i^{-1}$ where $\omega_{ci}=e\langle B\rangle/m_i$ is the ion cyclotron frequency.
 Then $k_A\lambda_e\approx \sqrt{m_e/m_i}$.
 For protons the above expression can, with $\ell_n=L_n/\lambda_e$, be re-written more conveniently as

 Here $\alpha_k=\pi/2-\beta_k$ has been replaced by its complementary angle $\beta_k$.
 Following the above discussion, small $\beta_k\ll \pi/2$ are responsible for low Josephson frequencies.
 However, the frequency will remain high, which is seen when using the above given numbers.
 Josephson oscillations, once mapping into escaping radiation, should provide diffuse high-frequency/photon energy radiation backgrounds of extended turbulent objects independent on the presence of particles that have been accelerated to high energies.
-The radiation will mostly occur at photon energies in the UV or X-ray domain, and if a substantial part of the turbulence is at angles $\beta_k\approx 0$ will become broadband reaching down into microwave frequencies.
-Its presence in the higher energy range, where as shown below, the radiation will be of very low intensity, would indicate its nature as resulting from large-scale turbulence.